 The rules of procedure that are adopted annually by the Board include instructions on which financial reports and what financial information shall be submitted to the Board.
 In addition to the year-end report, interim reports and the annual report, the Board also examines and evaluates extensive financial information related to both the Group and various entities within the Group.
 The Board also examines, primarily through the Audit Committee, the most significant accounting policies applied in the Group regarding financial reporting, as well as any key changes to these policies.
 The Audit Committee is also tasked with examining reports on internal controls and the processes for financial reporting, along with internal audit reports com-piled by the Group’s external function for internal auditing.
 The Group’s auditor reports to the Board as required, but at least once a year.
 At least one of these reporting occasions occurs without the CEO or any other member of executive management being present.
 The Group’s auditor also participates in the meetings of the Audit Committee.
 The Audit Committee meetings are minuted and the minutes are made available to all Board members and the auditors.

-The Board of Directors of Nelly Group AB (publ) (former Qliro Group AB) comprises six Board Directors.
-The members of the Board of Directors are Mathias Pedersen (Chairman), Christoffer Häggblom, Louise Nylén, Maj-Louise Pizzelli, Josephine Salenstedt and Stina Westerstad.
+The Board of Directors of Nelly Group AB (publ) (former Qliro Group AB) comprises five Board Directors.
+The members of the Board of Directors are Mathias Pedersen (Chairman), Christoffer Häggblom, Maj-Louise Pizzelli, Josephine Salenstedt and Stina Westerstad.

-The fixed remuneration for the Board work for the period until the close of the 2021 Annual General Meeting amounts (on annual basis) to SEK 450,000 to the Chairman of the Board, and to SEK 200,000 to each of the other five directors of the Board.
+The fixed remuneration for the Board work for the period until the close of the 2022 Annual General Meeting amounts to SEK 450,000 to the Chairman of the Board, and to SEK 200,000 to each of the other four directors of the Board.

 Further, the remuneration for the work in the Audit Committee amounts to SEK 75,000 to the Chairman and to SEK 30,000 to each of the other two members of the Audit Committee, to SEK 50,000 to the Chairman and to SEK 20,000 to each of the other two members of the Remuneration Committee.